apriltuesday/eva-opentargets/docs/generate-evidence-strings.md

 ```

 ## 3. Manual follow-up actions

+### Check that generated evidence strings do not contain any duplicates
+The algorithm used for generating the evidence strings should not allow any duplicate values to be emitted, and the file `${BATCH_ROOT}/evidence_strings/duplicates.json` should be empty.
+Check that this is the case.

 ### Update summary metrics
 After the evidence strings have been generated, summary metrics need to be updated in the Google Sheets [table](https://docs.google.com/spreadsheets/d/1g_4tHNWP4VIikH7Jb0ui5aNr0PiFgvscZYOe69g191k/) on the “Raw statistics” sheet.